cloudscale-ch/terraform-provider-cloudscale/docs/resources/server.md

     * `addresses` - (Optional, can be set only for `private` interfaces) A list of address objects:
         * `address` - (Optional) An IP address that has been assigned to this server.
         * `subnet_uuid` - (Optional) The UUID of the subnet this address should be part of.
 Must be compatible with `network_uuid` if both are specified.
-    * `no_address` - (Optional, can be set only for `private` interfaces) You neet to set this to `true` if no address should be configured, e.g. if you want to attach to a network without a subnet.
+    * `no_address` - (Optional, can be set only for `private` interfaces) You need to set this to `true` if no address should be configured, e.g. if you want to attach to a network without a subnet.
 * `server_group_ids` - (Optional) A list of server group UUIDs to which the server should be added.
 Default to an empty list.
 * `user_data` - (Optional) User data (custom cloud-config settings) to use for the new server.
 Needs to be valid YAML.
 A default configuration will be used if this parameter is not specified or set to null.
 Use only if you are an advanced user with knowledge of cloud-config and cloud-init.
 * `status` - (Optional) The desired state of a server.
 Can be `running` (default) or `stopped`.